punit170/DSL-for-LogicGate-designers/README.md

 ).eval
 ```

-##### CheckEqual
+#### <ins>CheckEqual</ins>
 ###### Description
 The CheckEqual construct checks the equality of the evaluation of two logic gates.
 It returns true if the evaluation results are the same, otherwise, it returns false.

 ###### Signature
 CheckEqual(i1: constructs, i2: constructs)

-###### Example
+###### Usage Example
    ```scala
    //should result in false CheckEqual(NOT(Value(false)), NOT(NOT(Value(false)))).eval
    ```

    + thenClause and elseClause constructs are associated with the IF construct.
    + If the CheckEqual conditional construct evaluates to true, the thenClause associated with the IF construct will get executed.
    + If the CheckEqual conditional construct evaluates to false, the elseClause associated with the IF construct will get executed.

 ---

-#### ExceptionClassDef, ThrowException
+### <ins>ExceptionClassDef, ThrowException</ins>

 ###### Description
 The `ExceptionClassDef` construct declares a user-defined exception class in ScOOlang.
 Once defined, this exception class can be used to throw custom exceptions using the `ThrowException` construct.